Environment

 Professor

-Canada Research Chair (Tier 1) in Ecohydrology
+Canada Research Chair (Tier 1) in Ecohydrology (on research leave)

 Dr. James Michael Waddington’s research in ecohydrology studies the ecological and hydrological processes that underlie the structure and function of wetlands and watershed ecosystems and the distribution, movement, and quality of water.